 - Higher success rate than outpatient treatment because there’s no room for relapse

 - Creates a sense of fellowship with the staff, medical team, and other recovering people

 Inpatient treatment is the go-to option for people who have relapsed after recovering from AUD.
 It’s also recommended for individuals who have tried a less intensive alcohol addiction treatment to no avail or those experiencing severe withdrawal symptoms.

-The opposite of inpatient treatment, outpatient care means that individuals are only present in the rehab facility during the day, but they go home at night.
+Unlike inpatient treatment, outpatient care means that individuals are only present in the rehab facility during the day but go home at night.

-While it’s not for everyone, outpatient treatment has a few advantages as it enables you to get the support you need from your loved ones every day, not to mention that it’s less expensive than inpatient care.
+While it’s not for everyone, outpatient treatment has a few advantages, as it enables you to get the support you need from your loved ones every day and is less expensive than inpatient care.

 When to consider outpatient treatment for alcoholism?
-It works best for people who don’t have mental health issues or those who require some touch-ups after going through inpatient treatment.
+It works best for people who don’t have mental health issues or require some touch-ups after inpatient treatment.